-The local governing body will receive reports from the Head of School on:
+The governing body will receive an annual report from the head of school on:

 - The standards reached in each subject compared with national and local benchmarks. - The standards achieved at the end of each key stage taking into account any important variations between groups of students, subjects, courses and trends over time, compared with national and local benchmarks. - The standards achieved by students with special educational needs and groups deemed to be vulnerable or disadvantaged. - The number of students for whom the curriculum was disapplied and the arrangements which were made.